 Interns will be placed in a participating Members of Parliament’s office, and have an opportunity to experience the different aspects of parliamentary work.
 This may include Constituent Correspondence, Parliamentary Committee Work, Research, Legislative Drafting, Speech Writing and Question Period Preparation.

 2. Practical Political Training

-3. Intellectual Development
+3. Intellectual and Personal Development

 a) Conservative Ideas – What is the intellectual foundation and substance of conservative ideas – socially, culturally, and economically?
-Sessions will examine a range of different thinkers and ideas to give greater depth to their conservative convictions.
+Sessions will examine a range of different thinkers and ideas to give greater depth to conservative convictions.